Am I underpaid at my job?

 Some people say that a salary is the biggest scam there is.
 I would not go that far, but a company will always pay you less than you are really worth.
 It is simple economics, a firm pays you until your marginal cost is equal to your marginal benefit.
 However, most people do not know what they are really worth, usually from a lack of confidence.

 Therefore, start with what you get paid.
-To determine if your salaried position is better than a wage or consulting position do a calculation.
+To determine if your salaried position is better than a wage or consulting position does a calculation.

 Calculate your hourly rate